Edward Hay Mackenzie Elliot: Military and political career

 He enrolled with the Dumfries, Roxburgh, Kirkcudbright and Selkirk (Scottish Borderers) Militia in May 1873.
 He joined the regular army as a lieutenant in the 82nd Regiment in 1874.
 He was promoted to captain in 1884 and in 1888, he was transferred to the 40th, later South Lancashire Regiment.
 His final promotion came in 1894 to the rank of major.

 In March 1894, he succeeded Colonel Patrick Boyle, the son of the Earl of Glasgow, as private secretary and ADC to the Governor in New Zealand.
 He retired on 25 January 1899.

 Later life

 In 1892, Elliot became the 6th Laird of Wolfelee on the death of his brother, James.
 He was made a Justice of the Peace for Roxburgh.

-During the Boer War, Elliot was a commandant of Prisoners of War.
-Returning to England, h was a Fellow of the Royal Colonial Institute.
+During the Boer War, he was a commandant of Prisoners of War.
+Returning to England, he was a Fellow of the Royal Colonial Institute.

 Elliot went back to New Zealand in 1907, when he visited the cadet camp at Hagley Park, Christchurch during the International Exhibition.
 He praised the discipline and appearance of the cadets.

-In 1912, Elliot sold the family home "Wolfelee House" at Bonchester Bridge, Roxburghshire.
+In 1912, he sold the family home "Wolfelee House" at Bonchester Bridge, Roxburghshire.
 He died on 5 December 1920; at the time of his death, he was resident at "Springfield", Breinton, Herefordshire.